 The Glynn Studio Artists

-Sponsored in name this season by a gift from Beth and Gary Glynn, The Glynn Studio Artists also receive significant support from the Donald and Marilyn Keough Foundation, John and YeeWan Stevens, and Jerry and Dulcy Rosenberg.
+The name sponsors of the young artist program are Beth and Gary Glynn.
+Significant support is also provided by the Donald and Marilyn Keough Foundation, John and YeeWan Stevens, and Jerry and Dulcy Rosenberg.

 Kameron Lopreore, (tenor), joined The Atlanta Opera as a Young Artist for the 2022-23 season after a summer season with the Santa Fe Opera where he was seen in Carmen, The Barber of Seville, Tristan and Isolde, and Falstaff.
 Hailed by Opera News as a “fresh voiced” tenor, Lopreore will be heard in upcoming performances of The Shining and A Midsummer Night’s Dream at The Atlanta Opera.
 A New Orleans native, he was featured as The Tenor in AMC’s television drama Anne Rice’s Interview with the Vampire.
 Recently, he sang Tamino in The Magic Flute and Panatellas in the world premiere of Songbird at the prestigious Glimmerglass Festival.